csantanapr/knative-kind/README.md

     ```
     kind delete cluster --name knative
     ```
-If you have any issues with this instructions [open an new issue](https://github.com/csantanapr/knative-kind/issues/new) please 🙏🏻
+If you have any issues with these instructions [open an new issue](https://github.com/csantanapr/knative-kind/issues/new) please 🙏🏻